 - To claim a mark, a player must: - a.
 Have at least one foot on or behind their own 22-metre line when catching the ball or when landing having caught it in the air; and - b.
-Catch the ball directly from an opponent's kick before it touches the ground or another player; and - c.
+Catch a ball that has reached the plane of the 22-metre line directly from an opponent's kick before it touches the ground or another player; and - c.
 Simultaneously call "mark". - 2.
 A player may claim a mark even if the ball hits a goal post or crossbar before being caught. - 3.
 When a mark is called correctly, the referee immediately stops the game and awards a free-kick to the team in possession. - A mark may not be claimed from a kick-off or a restart kick after a score.